zhouquan2k/LeanFramework/README.md

 - **Logging**: Automatically log service calls into an audit table or log file.
 - **Transaction Management**: Changes made during a single service call are part of one database transaction, including any resulting events.
 - **Declarative Permission Checks**: Check if a subject has the required permissions on a resource declaratively.
+- **i18n**: Support for internationalization and localization, unique processing for all responses and exceptions.
 - ## Components
 - ### LeanFramework
   LeanFramework should be used as a Maven module dependency for each application process.
 It includes the foundational components needed by all services and modules.